 The federally endangered red-cockaded woodpecker nests in cavities in pines.
 An area with active nest cavities is located near Canoe Creek Road; look for pine trees marked with a band of white paint.
 Watch for the birds at dawn and dusk when they are most active.
 Keep at least 70-80 feet (the length of a semi-trailer truck) from these trees to avoid disturbing the birds, particularly during the April to July nesting period.
 Similarly, use binoculars or a spotting scope to observe the Florida grasshopper sparrow.
 The population of this federally endangered inhabitant of the dry prairie is critically low and any kind of disturbance may affect their nesting and feeding behaviors.

 Wildlife Spotlight: Florida Grasshopper Sparrow

-The Florida grasshopper sparrow is not a flashy bird.
-It is small (about 5"), its plumage is drab, and it is shy and elusive.
-But if you get a look at one, consider yourself very fortunate.
-For it means that you have seen an endangered bird whose population numbers fewer than 1000 individuals and that you are in some of the finest prairie grasslands in the state.
+The Florida grasshopper sparrow is a shy and elusive small bird (about 5 inches).
+But if you get a look at one, consider yourself extremely fortunate.
+It means that you have seen an endangered bird whose population may be less than 200 individuals, and that you are in some of Florida’s finest dry prairie habitat.